 A formal language is one that is developed specifically to have a set of well-defined rules prescribing it.
 These tend to be primarily written languages (for hopefully obvious reasons).
 In these instances, one exchanges broad expressiveness with complex rules for restricted expressiveness, but with exceptionally well-defined rules.
 The most familiar example of a formal language is probably a computer language such as Python or C++.
 However, formal languages were developed well before computers existed.
 As an example, the formal language known as first-order (predicate) logic was discovered in the late 1800s by a mathematician named C.S.
 Pierce, and brought (roughly) its present form by the famous mathematician David Hilbert in about 1915 (Ewald, 2022).
 First-order logic is widely considered to be adequate to allow the axiomatization of all ordinary mathematics.
-In fact, this suggests that because mathematics arises from the language of first-order logic, mathematics itself has all of the necessary properties of a formal language.
-The relationship between language and mathematics is a subject of study in its own right, and it is a fascinating topic because it co-mingles such disparate disciplines.
+In fact, this suggests that because mathematics arises from the language and mathematics is a subject of study in its own right, and it is a fascinating topic because it co-mingles such disparate disciplines.
 Interested students can find out more in the texts by (Rosen, 2019, Chp.
 13) listed in the bibliography.